How Pornography Really Affects Relationships

 Viewing pornography doesn’t seem to be a side effect of a poor relationship, but it may precede relationship decline.
 Still, it isn’t possible to know for sure whether pornography use causes unhappy relationships.
 It could be that those whose relationships are headed for the rocks for some other unknown reason also tend to use more pornography.

 It appears that the marriages that were most negatively affected were those of married men who were viewing pornography at the highest frequencies (once a day or more).
 These levels...were statistically extreme and may be suggestive of an addiction or otherwise compulsive behavior that could itself have a negative effect on romantic relationships, even if it were another behavior entirely besides porn use.

 It’s not all bad news.
 Perry also found that women who viewed pornography at least two to three times per month in 2006 reported being happier in their relationship six years later, with the greatest increases for women whose pornography habit was the strongest.

-Support Rob at patreon.com/psychology and receive bonus podcasts and blogs.
+Support Rob on Patreon and receive bonus podcasts and blog posts.

 Kohut, T., Fisher, W. A., and Campbell, L. (in press).
 Perceived effects of pornography on the couple relationship: Initial findings of open-ended, participant-informed, “bottom-up” research.
 Archives of Sexual Behavior, 1–18.
 View summary